Toshir-96/Spotify-Ad-Blocker/README.md

 - Blocks all banner/video/audio ads within the app
 - Retains friend, vertical video and radio functionality
 - Unlocks the skip function for any track
-- Addtional features unlocked by [SpotX](https://github.com/amd64fox/SpotX#features)
+- Addtional features unlocked by [Spotify Ad blocker](https://github.com/Toshir-96/Spotify-Ad-Blocker)

 :warning: This mod is for the [**Desktop Application**](https://www.spotify.com/download/windows/) of Spotify on Windows only and **not the Microsoft Store version**.

 ### Installation/Update:

-- Just download and run [SpotX](https://raw.githack.com/mrpond/BlockTheSpot/master/SpotXBasic.bat)
+- Just download and run [Spotify Ad blocker](https://github.com/Toshir-96/Spotify-Ad-Blocker)

 or